Getting ready for Running Remote 2024: Sessions We’re Most Excited About

 On April 23rd, from 10:20 – 11:00 local time, on Radical stage, Mr. Raj Choudhury, a professor at Harvard Business School, will share his thoughts on what hybrid work could mean in the future.

 When we say hybrid, what most of us think is “a few days from the office and a few days from home”.
-However, Professor Choudhury proposes an idea of a hybrid work that meets the in-person connection needs in a third location.
+However, Professor Choudhury proposes the idea of a hybrid work that meets the in-person connection needs in a third location.
 As he says himself, “his research suggests that teams are innovating on both where to meet and when to meet”.

-Once again mentioning Dr. Raj’s own words, “his research shows that even brief periods of being in-person together help individuals innovate, especially when they meet team members from different time zones or different cultures”.
+Once again mentioning Dr. Raj’s own words, his research “shows that even brief periods of being in-person together help individuals innovate, especially when they meet team members from different time zones or different cultures”.

 For us, this speech seems very interesting as it shows us that the future will birth new solutions to meet the needs of this new wave of hybrid work.
 Downtown offices and coworking solutions will not suffice, and this definitely gives space for new models of coliving spaces specialized for remote teams.